Home Site Map Postwar Lionel Modern Lionel Soviet Trains Contact Us

 Click here to go to Our Archives Page to read more about 53 Snowplows.

-Photo of the lettering on the back of the cab.
+Photo of the back of the car.

 Photo of the box.